ShivamNox/Learnaryhub/README.md

+Perfect 👍 Here’s your **final enhanced README** — now with your **contact information** for code access — and everything polished, structured, and presentation-ready for GitHub or a professional portfolio.

+---

 # 🌐 LearnaryHub Dashboard

-Welcome to **LearnaryHub** — an advanced and professional dashboard application designed for the **Learnary** platform, an EdTech / Learning Management interface where users can explore courses, manage schedules, take notes, chat, and access an AI-powered assistant for personalized insights.
+Welcome to **LearnaryHub** — a modern and interactive **EdTech Dashboard Application** designed to simplify online learning and course management.
+Users can explore courses, manage schedules, take notes, chat, and use an **AI-powered assistant** for smart learning insights.

-> 🧠 **Note:** The **frontend of LearnaryHub** was built with the assistance of **AI tools**, ensuring a modern, responsive, and efficient user experience.
+> 🧠 **Note:** The **frontend interface of LearnaryHub** was developed with the assistance of **AI tools**, ensuring a clean, responsive, and modern design.

 🔗 **Live Demo:** [https://learnaryhub.onrender.com/](https://learnaryhub.onrender.com/)